mlkrauz/progressive-budget/README.md

 # progressive-budget

 ## Description
-This is a placeholder repository.
-This may become a full project one day, but probably not.
+This is a simple budgeting app that can work both online and offline.

 ## Table of Contents
 * [Installation](#installation)